ThecoderPinar/advanced-pdf-creator/README.md

 1. **Frontend:** Built using Streamlit, providing an interactive and intuitive user interface.
 2. **Backend:** Python-based backend that handles document generation, user input processing, and data management.
 3. **Document Processing Engine:** Powered by FPDF and Pillow libraries, managing the creation, manipulation, and formatting of PDFs.
-4. **API Layer:** RESTful API endpoints for integrating the application with third-party services.
 5. **Security Layer:** Implements JWT-based authentication and authorization to secure user data.
-6. **Deployment:** Dockerized for easy deployment and scalability across different environments.

 ---